Loan Repayment Information

 Federal Loan Repayment Options

 There are several repayment options available that are designed to meet the individual needs of borrowers.
-Your loan servicer can help you understand which repayment options are available to you.
-Generally, you’ll have 10 to 25 years to repay your loan, depending on the repayment plan that you choose.
-Learn more about your repayment options.
+Your loan servicer can help the borrower understand which repayment options are available.
+Generally, borrowers have 10 to 25 years to repay the loan, depending on the repayment plan.
+Learn more about repayment options.